 This picture is slightly different if we look at the significance of these industries in light of their contribution to the GDP.
-The primary industries contribute around 1 per cent, secondary industries close to 40 per cent (with petroleum activities contributing far more in economic value than in terms of employment) and the tertiary industries contribute almost 60 per cent.
+The primary industries contribute less than 2 per cent, secondary industries 28 per cent (with petroleum activities contributing far more in economic value than in terms of employment) and the tertiary industries contribute 70 per cent.

-Export surplus since 1980
+Export surplus since 1978